linuxserver/wheelie/README.md

 ## Ubuntu and Alpine packages (glibc and musl respectively)

-Only 1 file is user configurable:
+Only 3 files are user configurable:
 - `packages.txt`: lists the packages for which the wheels are built.
+- `distros.txt`: lists the distros the wheels are built with.
+  - Should be in the format of either `ubuntu:focal` or `alpine:3.14` (only ubuntu and alpine versions are supported).
+  - Should only be updated if cpython version changes.
+For instance, alpine 3.14 and 3.15 both use `cp39` so their wheels should be identical, thus no need to add `alpine:3.15` as a new distro.
+- `Jenkinsfile`: if `distros.txt` is updated, [the matrix in Jenkinsfile](https://github.com/linuxserver/wheelie/blob/b5b61bc94d129fe5671db9768fd63f998a08c90d/Jenkinsfile#L28) must also be updated to match it as Jenkins pipelines don't support dynamix matrices.

-After modifying the above file, you can either wait until the scheduler runs (hourly) or manually trigger the github workflow `wheelie-scheduler.yml`
+After modifying the above 3 files, you can either wait until the scheduler runs (hourly) or manually trigger the github workflow `wheelie-scheduler.yml`

+The wheels will be built on native hardware for the following arches: `amd64`, `arm64v8`, `arm32v7` and `arm32v8` (Oracle and AWS armhf builders we use are native `arm64v8` but chrooted for 32bit and are identified by pip as `armv8l` when using the `arm32v7` baseimage).

 If adding a new package to `packages.txt` please make sure the Dockerfile has all the necessary dependencies installed, by testing locally first.
 To do that, follow the steps below:
 - Clone the repo: `git clone https://github.com/aptalca/wheels.git`